 The safest way to ensure you obtain reimbursement for emergency expenses is to contact the insurance carrier or your employer and obtain authorization before you see a provider, but sometimes that isn’t possible or practical.
 Iowa workers’ compensation case law makes clear that “an employee generally may recover medical expenses incurred in seeking unauthorized care upon proving by a preponderance of the evidence the care was reasonable and beneficial under the totality of the circumstances.”
 However, the process of disputing a workers’ compensation denial of coverage can be challenging.
 Having an experienced workers’ compensation attorney on your side can help you recover the benefits you deserve for your work-related injury.

-If you are unsatisfied with your provider or believe you need additional care that your employer will not authorize, you must make a request in writing to your employer; if that doesn’t resolve your issues, you may have to appeal to the workers’ compensation commission.
-A workers’ compensation attorney can help you through this process to ensure you get the care and coverage you deserve.
+If you are unsatisfied with your provider or believe you need additional care that your employer will not authorize, you must request in writing to your employer; if that doesn’t resolve your issues, you may have to appeal to the workers’ compensation commission.
+A workers comp attorney can help you through this process to ensure you get the care and coverage you deserve.

 A workers’ compensation attorney is your advocate and partner through the complicated and often confusing workers’ compensation process.
 If you have been injured at work, contact the Platt Law Firm today.
-We will review the facts of your situation and help you figure out whether you may be entitled to workers’ compensation benefits for medical expenses, lost wages, temporary or permanent disability, or other covered expenses.
+We will review the facts of your situation and help you figure out whether you may be entitled to workers comp Iowa benefits for medical expenses, lost wages, temporary or permanent disability, or other covered expenses in Des Moines and Urbandale, IA.